zeyadAldosari/chess_js/README.md

 **Overview**

-This project is a JavaScript-based chess engine that can generate legal moves, evaluate positions, and play a complete game of chess.
+This project is a JavaScript chess engine that can generate legal moves, evaluate positions, and play a complete game of chess.
 It is designed to be both educational and functional, providing a solid foundation for anyone looking to learn more about chess programming or to expand their own chess-related projects.

 **Features**